petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments.md

    ![Click the fragment's Actions button to access fragment management options.](./managing-fragments/images/02.png)

-1. Select an action:
+1. Select an action below.

 **Edit**: Modify the fragment's code or configuration.

 **Change Thumbnail**: Change the fragment's thumbnail image.

 **Remove Thumbnail**: Remove the fragment's thumbnail image and use the default fragment type icon.

 **Rename**: Change the fragment's name.

 **Mark or Unmark as Cacheable**: Mark or unmark the fragment as cacheable.
 When a fragment is cached, it improves the performance of its pages.

 **View Usages**: View the pages where the fragment is used.
 You can see the page's name, type, version, and the time since the page's last propagation.
 You can also select a page and propagate it.

 **Export**: Download the fragment as a `.zip` file.

 **Make a Copy**: Duplicate the fragment.
 Duplicated fragments share the same name with *(Copy)* appended to the end.

 **Move**: Move the fragment to a different fragment set.

 **Delete**: Remove the fragment.

 ```{important}
 Users cannot edit or copy [saved fragment compositions](./saving-fragment-compositions.md).